United Airlines CEO apologizes after video shows man dragged off flight

 The agent then said if the man did not leave, she was going to call security, according to Bridges.

-The man refuses, prompting an exchange with law enforcement officers, Bridges said.
+The man refused, prompting a verbal exchange with law enforcement officers, Bridges said.

 One of them "walks down the aisle and starts yelling at the man.
 He grabs him, throws him out of his seat and they drag him off," Bridges said.